-After almost 30 years, train services will return to the heart of Port Adelaide with a $16.4 million State Budget commitment to build a new spur line and train station.
+After 30 years, train services will return to the heart of Port Adelaide with a State Budget commitment to build a new spur line, train station and bus interchange.

 The new one-kilometre spur line will link the Port’s commercial centre and the Dock One residential precinct to the Adelaide CBD.

-The project will include re-construction and duplication of the spur line from the existing Outer Harbor line at Grand Junction Road and the construction of a brand new railway station at Baker Street (next to the National Railway Museum).
+The project will re-construct and duplicate the spur line from the existing Outer Harbor line at Grand Junction Road and construct a new railway station at Baker Street.

 State Government initiatives - including buying back nearly 23 hectares of waterfront land and making it available to developers, moving 500 public servants to work in the Port and activating its streets - are already transforming the historic precinct into a thriving residential, commercial and tourist destination.

-The Public Transport Projects Alliance (PTPA) has released a website, which will be the main source of information, updates and works notifications for the Port Dock Railway Line & Station.
+The Public Transport Projects Alliance (PTPA) has released a website, which will be the main source of information, updates and works notifications for the Port Dock Railway Line and Station project.